Sydney mayor has plans for a swimmable harbor

 Its ambitious Waterfront Cultural Centre, a 53,820 square foot homage to Copenhagen's harbor history, will have both indoor and outdoor public pools.
 Japanese architecture firm Kengo Kuma & Associates won the contract to design the center.
 No opening date has been announced yet.

-Moore has been mayor of Australia's biggest city since 2004 and was the first woman elected to fill the role.
+Moore has been lord mayor of Australia's biggest city since 2004 and was the first woman elected to fill the role.

 New South Wales, the state that is home to Sydney, has a stated goal to halve its use of fossil fuels by 2030.